 How to protect your farm data

 Big data has great potential to improve farmers’ bottom line and promote Canadian agriculture and food products to the world.
-But a farm data study commissioned by FCC Vision in November 2018 had 58 per cent of respondents saying their comfort level with technology has not improved in the past two years.
-And 25 per cent have become increasingly wary about how companies are collecting and using the data.
+But a farm data study commissioned by FCC Vision in November 2018 had 58% of respondents saying their comfort level with technology has not improved in the past two years.
+And 25% have become increasingly wary about how companies are collecting and using the data.

 If companies don’t quickly take steps to clarify who owns the data, how they’re using it and who they’re sharing it with, the technology’s potential could be lost due to mistrust.

 “The study was a bit of a wakeup call; it really seemed to hit a nerve,” says Fred Wall, vice-president of marketing with FCC in Regina.
 “I’d heard rumblings from lots of producers that there was less comfort or more suspicion, but I would go so far as to say nobody predicted the outcome of this survey a couple of years ago.
 All I kept hearing at the time was producers will get used to it, or they’ll have to share.
 It’s very interesting to see the depth of this trust issue.
 Respondents were just as likely to have lost trust or not changed their level of trust whether they did as little as possible with a computer or they managed their entire life digitally.”